jacobweber/coverArt/README.txt

 INITIAL SETUP
 -------------

-For users of versions of Cover Art prior to 1.3, this version is very different, so please read carefully. it is no longer necessary to turn off "Web Sharing" or edit your hosts file.

-To search for covers on Amazon, you'll need a free Amazon Web Services account.
-Go to http://www.amazon.com/gp/browse.html?node=3435361 and sign up there.
-When you get your Access Key ID, put it in the text file "amazonLicense.txt", in the same directory as these scripts.
+To search for covers on Amazon, you'll need a free Amazon Web Services account:
+* Go to http://aws.amazon.com and sign up there.
+* Once you're logged in, go to "Your Account", then "Access Identifiers".
+* Copy your Access Key ID and your Secret Access Key.
+* In a text editor, open the file "amazonLicense.txt", in the same directory as these scripts.
+* Paste the Access Key ID into the file, followed by a return, then the Secret Access Key.

 The first time you use this program, you'll need to set up your system to use Cover Art's HTTP proxy, at http://localhost:9988:

 On Mac OS X, duplicate your current location in the Network preferences pane, and call the new one "Cover Art".
 Select the new location's Ethernet tab.
 Under Advanced > Proxies, turn on Web Proxy, and set it to "localhost", port "9988".
 Apply the new settings.

-On Windows XP, go to Control Panels > Internet Options > Connections > LAN Settings, and check "Use a proxy server."
+On Windows XP, go to Control Panels > Internet Options > Connections > LAN Settings, and check "Use a proxy server".
 Then click Advanced, and set the HTTP proxy to "localhost", port "9988".

 USAGE